magento-engcom/bulk-api/README.md

 }
 ```
 4. add `/async` prefix to the Web API endpoint `rest/V1/products` => `rest/async/V1/products`
-5. Sned request.
+5. Send request.
 Navigate to RabbitMQ and see message in the Queue
 6. Navigate to the System => Bulk Actions to see the UI of bulk operations and new operation there